opensupporter/osdi-docs/people.md

 ### People Fields

-A list of fields specific to the person resource.
+A list of fields specific to the Person resource.

 |Name          |Type      |Description
 |-----------    |-----------|--------------